asayers/cbdr/README.md

-Just because a benchmarking library prints its output with a "± x" doesn't mean it's computing a confidence interval.  "±" often denotes a standard deviatioon, or some percentile, or anything really since "±" doesn't have a fixed standardized meaning.
+Just because a benchmarking library prints its output with a "± x" doesn't mean it's computing a confidence interval.  "±" often denotes a standard deviatioon, or some percentile; but it could mean anything, really, since the "±" symbol doesn't have a standardized meaning.

 Having the variance of the measurements is well and good, but it doesn't help you decide whether the result is significant.
 If the docs don't specify the meaning, you could try grepping the source for mention of an "inverse CDF".

 ## Part 3: Validation vs exploration